sergiman94/THREE-Project/README.md

-# CustomCloset
+# Rollercoaster

-This project is about making a customizable closet where you can change each object.
+This project is about testing the physics from the web library threejs making wild and crazy things with gravity and stuff

 ## Deployment